mhx/dwarfs/doc/mkdwarfs.md

 ## FILTER RULES

 The filter rules have been inspired by the `rsync` utility.
-They look very similar, but there are differences.
+These look very similar, but there are differences.
 These rules are quite powerful, yet they're somewhat hard to get used to.